simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-c-sharp/index.en.md

 ## Conclusion
 Secure coding standards are essential to ensure that code is secure, reliable, and free from vulnerabilities.
-C# is a popular programming language that requires developers to follow secure coding standards to prevent security risks.
+C Sharp is a popular programming language that requires developers to follow secure coding standards to prevent security risks.
 By following best practices such as input validation, avoiding unsafe functions, using cryptography libraries, and keeping libraries and frameworks updated, developers can ensure that their code is secure and free from vulnerabilities.
-When using C# frameworks, developers should follow the secure coding standards recommended by the framework.
+When using C Sharp frameworks, developers should follow the secure coding standards recommended by the framework.

 Adopting secure coding standards is a continuous process that requires developers to stay updated with the latest security best practices and tools.
 By incorporating secure coding standards into the development process, developers can minimize the risk of security breaches and protect sensitive data.